easy-coding-standard/easy-coding-standard/README.md

     // alternative to CLI arguments, easier to maintain and extend
     $ecsConfig->paths([__DIR__ . '/src', __DIR__ . '/tests']);

+    // bear in mind that this will override SetList skips if one was previously imported
+    // this is result of design decision in symfony https://github.com/symfony/symfony/issues/26713
     $ecsConfig->skip([
         // skip paths with legacy code
         __DIR__ . '/packages/*/src/Legacy',